-Your list should also include known allergies (especially to any medication), medical conditions, medications taken by family members, and insurance information for all members of the family.
+Your list also should include known allergies (especially to any medicines), medical conditions, medications taken by family members, and insurance information for all members of the family.

 If you have a home alarm, make sure you and others in the home know how to use it to activate local emergency services (ambulance, police, fire station).

 If you're planning a trip to another country, make sure you know how to get help if the need arises.
 It's better to be prepared and keep a list of international numbers.
 Lists of international emergency numbers are available online and from embassies of each country.

 Even very young children can be taught how to place an emergency call for help.
 The most important advice is for them to stay calm and speak slowly and clearly.

 To place a call to 911 and talk to the operator, kids should know:

 how to give a short description of the emergency